backspace/evalmtl/README.md

     bundle exec ruby export-evalweb.rb

+## Querying

+Maybe I’ll add a web interface, but for now you can query the database using SQL directly, or using a minimalist DataMapper interface.
+Start off in IRB:

+    irb
+    require './lib/query'

+Say we want to find the properties owner by notorious capitalist Peter Sergakis.

+    Owner.all.select{|o| o.name.include?
+"SERGA"}

+My database contained two Owner records.
+I can list the units owned by an owner like this:

+    Owner.get(3677).units

+## Fork note over

 Below is the existing documentation.
-Some of it no longer applies, but I see the project creator has a 2014 assessment fork which I didn’t realise until I was writing this!
+Some of it no longer applies.

 # Original documentation